-Exhibition performances are strongly discouraged, and not allowed during postseason competition.
-A gymnast may compete for an All-Around (AA) score outside the event lineup for NQA if he represents the team on the other three (3) events, as long as no more than one (1) additional athlete is allowed on any one (1) event, either as an exhibition or all-around qualifier.
-For events for qualification to Winter Cup and for AA competitions at conference championships and USAG Collegiate Championship, a gymnast may compete for an AA score outside the event lineup for NQA if he represents the team on the other three (3) events, as long as no more than two (2) additional athletes are allowed on any one (1) event, either as an exhibition or AA qualifier.
+Exhibition performances are strongly discouraged during regular season competition and prohibited during postseason competition.
+A gymnast may compete for an All-Around (AA) score outside the event lineup for NQA if they represent the team on the other three (3) events, as long as no more than one (1) additional athlete is allowed on any one (1) event, either as an exhibition or all-around qualifier.
+For events for qualification to Winter Cup and for AA competitions at conference championships and USAG Collegiate Championship, a gymnast may compete for an AA score outside the event lineup for NQA if they represents the team on the other three (3) events, as long as no more than two (2) additional athletes are allowed on any one (1) event, either as an exhibition or AA qualifier.

+Institutions planning to include exhibition and extra all-around performers shall obtain mutual agreement with their opponent and any broadcast partners prior to including additional performers during competition.
 Exhibition and extra all-around performers must compete at the end of the team line-up.